top of page

 Stage by stage

-The foundation of planning walks on the coast path or any long distance path is stages – stretches you can sensibly hope to walk in a day, or half a day.
-Existing guide-books provide itineraries based on any number of stages, from 45 to 70.
-The trouble is, even 70 stages involves some very long, challenging stages that elderly or unfit walkers can't handle.
+The foundation of planning walks on the coast path or any long distance path is getting to grips with stages – stretches you can sensibly hope to walk in a day, or half a day.

 We've opted for shorter stages, numbering 87 at the last count.
 People who want more of a challenge can simply tackle two or three at one go.